junxit/us-congress-bills-111/metadata.md

 - 2009-11-20 — Introduced in Senate
 - 2009-11-20 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S11886)
+- 2009-12-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S12089)
+- 2009-12-01 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S12089)
+- 2009-12-01 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S12089)
+- 2009-12-01 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S12089)